The Vagina Monologues

-The Vagina Monologues is an episodic play written in 1996 by Eve Ensler which developed and premiered at HERE Arts Center, an off-off-Broadway venue in New York, and was followed by an off-Broadway run at the Westside Theatre.
+The Vagina Monologues is an episodic play written in 1996 by V (formerly known as Eve Ensler) which developed and premiered at HERE Arts Center, an off-off-Broadway venue in New York, and was followed by an off-Broadway run at the Westside Theatre.
 The play explores consensual and nonconsensual sexual experiences, body image, genital mutilation, direct and indirect encounters with sexual reproduction, vaginal care, menstruation, prostitution, and several other topics through the eyes of women with various ages, races, sexualities, and other differences.

 Charles Isherwood of The New York Times called the play "probably the most important piece of political theater of the last decade."

 In 2018, The New York Times stated "No recent hour of theater has had a greater impact worldwide" in an article titled "The Great Work Continues: The 25 Best American Plays Since 'Angels in America.

-Ensler originally starred in both the HERE premiere and in the first off-Broadway production, which was produced by David Stone, Nina Essman, Dan Markley, The Araca Group, Willa Shalit and the West Side Theater.
+V originally starred in both the HERE premiere and in the first off-Broadway production, which was produced by David Stone, Nina Essman, Dan Markley, The Araca Group, Willa Shalit and the West Side Theater.
 When she left the play, it was recast with three celebrity monologists.
-The play has been staged internationally, and a television version featuring Ensler was produced by cable TV channel HBO.
-In 1998, Ensler and others, including Willa Shalit, a producer of the Westside Theatre production, launched V-Day, a global non-profit movement that has raised over for groups working to end violence against women (including those who hold fluid identities that are subject to gender-based violence), through benefits of The Vagina Monologues.
+The play has been staged internationally, and a television version featuring V, was produced by cable TV channel HBO.
+In 1998, V and others, including Willa Shalit, a producer of the Westside Theatre production, launched V-Day, a global non-profit movement that has raised over for groups working to end violence against women (including those who hold fluid identities that are subject to gender-based violence), through benefits of The Vagina Monologues.

-In 2011, Ensler was awarded the Isabelle Stevenson Award at the 65th Tony Awards, which recognizes an individual from the theater community who has made a substantial contribution of volunteered time and effort on behalf of humanitarian, social service, or charitable organizations for her creation of the V-Day movement.
+In 2011, V was awarded the Isabelle Stevenson Award at the 65th Tony Awards, which recognizes an individual from the theater community who has made a substantial contribution of volunteered time and effort on behalf of humanitarian, social service, or charitable organizations for her creation of the V-Day movement.